webformsforcore/WebFormsForCore/README.md

 # WebFormsForCore
+## WebForms for ASP.NET Core
-A library to run WebForms apps on ASP.NET Core.
+WebFormsForCore is a library to run WebForms apps on ASP.NET Core.
 This library provides a port of the System.Web libraries of .NET Framework to .NET 8.
 With this library, you can run WebForms websites directly in ASP.NET Core, also on Linux.
+With this library it becomes easy to migrate your existing WebForms application to run on ASP.NET Core also.

-# Support
+## Support
 If you need support porting your project to .NET Core & WebFormsForCore, we provide support for 40$ per hour.
 Please contact us via the LiveChat button on this page or via [WhatsApp](https://wa.me/41775080285).
 There is also a tutorial on Youtube on [how to convert a sample WebForms application to WebFormsForCore](https://youtu.be/Zyb4WBlaUwA).

-# Source Code
+## Source Code
 You can find the source code of [WebFormsForCore on GitHub](https://github.com/webformsforcore/WebFormsForCore).
 It is licensed under a MIT license.
 We welcome contributions, please have a look into the issues if you want to contribute.

-# Donating
+## Donating
 If you like WebFormsForCore, and it helped you save a lot of work, please consider to [sponsor us on GitHub](https://github.com/sponsors/webformsforcore)  or [donate to us with PayPal](https://www.paypal.com/donate/?hosted_button_id=KQCGG3NDJRR2S).

-# Usage
+## Usage
 If you have a WebForms project you want to convert to NET Core, proceed as follows:

 First convert your Project to a SDK Project.
 Please keep a backup of the old non SDK style